Huuums/vscode-folder-templates/README.md

 ### What is this and why

-VS-Code Folder Templates is an extension which creates your folders/files as specified in custom templates.
+VS-Code Folder Templates is an extension that creates your folders/files as specified in custom templates.

 Why?
 Because creating the same directories over and over again is annoying to do manually.